donejs/donejs/docs/about.md

 techniques, improve the stack, and provide a simple upgrade path along the way.

-We are part of a community that helps developers of all skill levels and backgrounds learn the technology, excell at it, and accomplish their goals.
+We are part of a community that helps developers of all skill levels and backgrounds learn the technology, excel at it, and accomplish their goals.

 Learn about the goals, history, roadmap, and team behind DoneJS.